You are here

 Reporting Prohibited Conduct

 Jefferson College strongly encourages the prompt reporting of any incident of sexual or gender-based discrimination or harassment to the College.
-Because behavior that violates the Jefferson College Title IX Sexual Harassment Policy and Grievance Process may also be a violation of law, any individual who has been subjected to sexual assault or harassment is also encouraged to consider criminal or civil legal options.
+Because behavior that violates the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees may also be a violation of law, any individual who has been subjected to sexual assault or harassment is also encouraged to consider criminal or civil legal options.
 An individual may also file a complaint with the U.S. Department of Education’s Office for Civil Rights, the Equal Employment Opportunity Commission and/or the Missouri Human Rights Commission.

 Any person who is aware of or who has experienced any form of Sexual Harassment may make a report at any time, within or outside College business hours, to the Title IX Coordinator.
 Reports may be made by the person who experienced the unwanted contact but may be made by any person including third parties, students, staff, faculty, parents, or community members.
 These reports may be made in person, verbally, by phone, in writing through mail or electronic mail, through the College’s Maxient reporting portal (found in MyJeffco or at Jeffco.edu/titleix), or any other manner that delivers the information to the Title IX Coordinator at any time.